BroadcomMFD/code4z/README.md

   - The HLASM Language Support extension enables you to trace Assembler macros interactively.

 - **Source code management** integrated with Endevor.
-  - Using the Explorer for Endevor extension you can retrieve, browse and search Endevor elements in your IDE.
+  - With the help of the Explorer for Endevor extension you can retrieve, browse, and search Endevor elements in your IDE.

 - **Mainframe operations**.
   - With Zowe Explorer you can issue TSO and MVS commands, and submit JCLs.